mkirby42/PyISRU/posts/methanation.md

 $$ r = k(T)\,C_{\mathrm{CO_2}}\,C_{\mathrm{H_2}}^{\,m} $$

-\(m\) is the reaction order w.r.t to \(\text{H}_2\).
-The reaction order signifies how sensitive the reaction is to the concentration of of the reactant.
-Often the best way to determine the reaction order is to perform a reaction rate experiment and use a fit to determine \(m\) as power law exponents like this vary with conditions and catalyst properties.
+\(m\) is the reaction order with respect to \(\text{H}_2\).
+It reflects how strongly the reaction rate depends on the hydrogen concentration.
+In practice, the value of m isn’t fixed—it’s usually determined experimentally by fitting reaction rate data, and can vary depending on the operating conditions and the catalyst used.

 For the concentration of each species we have a system of ODEs that looks like this: